A brief and captivating history of the ancient African Mali Mudcloth

 A origins and history of the Mali Mudcloth

 The origin of mudcloth can be traced back to the 12th century where it was first created in Mali, a north African country in the Sahara Desert region.
 The name “Mudcloth” comes from the Mali ethnic language Bambara, and it is called “Bogolanfini”, which quite literally means earth or mud (bogo) with (lan) fini (cloth).

-In western cultures, weaving fabric has alw ays been a woman’s work, but the Bambara people of Mali placed so much cultural importance on the weaving process that allowing women to create Mudcloth was considered sacrilege.
+In western cultures, weaving fabric hasalways been a task set aside for women , but the Bambara people of Mali placed so much cultural importance on the weaving process that allowing women to create Mudcloth was considered sacrilege.
 However, women were tasked with the dying process, which involved using fermented mud.
 Each type of mud mixed with vegetation would produce different colors, and the dying process had to be repeated several times to get the right hue.